DgxProjects29/ode-helper/readme.md

 python ode3.py <request> <arg1> <arg2> <argn>.....
 ```

-they expressions are written as if you were in wolfram-alpha, also ode's must be written in prime notation.
+the expressions are written as if you were in wolfram-alpha, also ode's must be written in prime notation.

 ##### Cauchy Euler

-give you the m solutions of the auxiliar equation
+give you the 'm' solutions of the auxiliar equation

 ```
 cauchy-euler <homogeneous-ode>
 ```

-homogeneous-ode: the left member of the equation, because it's homogeneous and we are going to solve the auxiliar equation
+* homogeneous-ode: the left member of the equation, because it's homogeneous and we are going to solve the auxiliar equation

 examples: